cloudprivacylabs/layeredschemas.org/content/_index.md

 semantics by using overlays to implement variations for language, locale, formatting, and jurisdiction.
 A data governing organization develops and publishes schemas and overlays to a schema repository.
-A **form processor** component uses these schemas and overlays to generate data entry forms by interpreting the annotations included in the layered schema.
-This allows the application display the correct form variation to an authenticated end user.
-Once the user enters data, the form processor converts the data into linked data, which is enriched by the application with user credentials, data provenance information, and other metadata specific to the application.
-A **semantic processor** enables the application to validate and transform the entered data.
-The application can then **slice** the resulting linked data representation to build structured data objects and overlays that contain the metadata.
+A form processor component uses these schemas and overlays to generate data entry forms by interpreting the annotations included in the layered schema.
+This allows the application to display the correct form variation to an authenticated end user.
+Once the user enters data, the form processor converts it into linked data, which is enriched by the application with user credentials, data provenance information, and other metadata specific to the application.
+A semantic processor enables the application to validate and transform the entered data.
+The application can then slice the resulting linked data representation to build structured data objects and overlays that contain the metadata.

-The applications for this architecture include data reporting with manual entry, request collection, research subject recruitment, and questionnaires.
+The use cases for this architecture include data reporting with manual entry, request collection, research subject recruitment, and questionnaires.

 ## Data Processing